Email Marketing for Solo Founders: Realistic Strategies for One-Person SaaS

 - Click-through rates on individual links.
 You don't have enough volume for this to be meaningful, and it won't change your strategy anyway.

 - Send time analytics.
-See above—not worth optimizing at your scale.
+See above---not worth optimizing at your scale.

 - Cohort-by-cohort open rates.
 The variation is noise, not signal, at small numbers.

 The goal is to confirm your system is working, not to optimize it into the ground.
 Check metrics to make sure nothing is broken, not to find marginal improvements.
+For a more structured approach to tracking, our guide to tracking email opens and clicks covers what's actually useful at different scales.

 Scaling When You're Ready